quolab/splunk-add-on/.splunkbase/details.md

  * `type=<type>`:  For simple searches, provide one of the QuoLab catalog types here.
     For example: `case`, `endpoint`, or `ip-address`.
     The quolabquery command will determine the correct `class` associated with each `type`.
- * `value=<value>`: For simple searches, this can be used to specify one or more values (`id`s) to search for.
+ * `id=<value>`: For simple searches, this can be used to specify one or more values (`id`s) to search for.
-    To search for multiple values, simply enclose the values in double quotes and separate them with a comma.
+    To search for multiple ids, simply enclose the id in double quotes and separate them with a comma.
  * `query=<json-query>`: In advanced mode, a custom query can be provided in JSON mode.
     To avoid escaping double quotes, the `quolabquery` command accepts a JSON-like syntax that uses single quotes as shown in some of the examples later.
     The query can be top-level query (one that explicitly provides it's own `query` key), or a simpler query where it's assumed that the entire JSON body is the child of the `query` key.
 (If none of that made sense to you, start with the simple query.)